KarlP910/SelfCareApp/README.md

 <!-- Optional(If we are able to implement it) -->

-## 🔐 Best Blockchain Project Using Hedera
+## 🔐 MLH- Best Blockchain Project Using Hedera

 Hedera is a decentralized public network that utiltizes the Hashgraph consensus algorithm to overcome the traditional limitations of blockchain and allow one to create next era of fast, fair, and secure applications.

-## ⛅ Best Use of Google Cloud
+## ⛅ MLH- Best Use of Google Cloud

 We are using Firebase for database and authentication.
 Cloud Firestore is a flexible, scalable real-time, high-performance database for mobile, web, and server development from Firebase and Google Cloud.
 Firebase is a free service and easy to use.

-## 🌐 Best Domain Name from Domain.com
+## 🌐 MLH- Best Domain Name from Domain.com

 - Any domain name with .tech, eg longitude.tech .
 We will choose the best domain name among all.